 One of our favorite galleries is the Albin Polasek Museum and Sculpture Gardens in Winter Park, right next to Lake Osceola.
 It is home to the sculptures of Polasek, a Czech-American sculptor who made Orlando his home in retirement.
 The gardens are stunning and the sculptures are extremely picturesque with the lake in the backdrop.
 The Polasek Museum also hosts other exhibits and festivals on the property.
 When we visited there was a Haitian festival, and we enjoyed some tasty and unique food in a beautiful setting.

 A Scenic Boat Tour of Winter Park is also worthwhile.
 An 18 passenger boat tours the pristine chain of Winter Park lakes.
 Tours leave every hour from 10am-4pm.
-It’s an awesome value at $14 per person.
+Tickets are $16 per adult and $8 per child.

 Charles Morse Hosmer Museum of American Art